 Between his stops at Division I, he spent six seasons with ASA College, including the final four as defensive coordinator.
 White helped lead the Avengers to three straight conference championship games.
 His 2014 defensive squad finished the season ranked seventh in NJCAA in total defense and fifth in rushing yards allowed per game.
 The unit was also 14th in pass defense and seventh in scoring defense.

 His 2013 ASA defense keyed a Northeast Conference championship and Carrier Dome Bowl win.
 The Avengers led the nation in scoring defense (9.1 ppg) and second in total defense.

 In 2012, the defense was tops in the NJCAA, including allowing a scant 38.1 rushing yards per game.
 His pass defense allowed just 100 yards per game.
 The squad won its first conference crown and first bowl appearance before ending the season ranked fifth in the NJCAA final poll.

 While at ASA, White mentored 24 all-conference performers, six All-Americans and the 2009 National Junior College Player of the Year.

-A Maryland native, White was a four-year letterwinner in basketball and three-year varsity starter in football.
+A Maryland native, White will be the first African-American head football coach in McDaniel and Centennial Conference history.
+He was a four-year letterwinner in basketball and three-year varsity starter in football at Laurel High School.
 A captain and All-Prince Georges County first-team selection, he played in the County All-Star game in 2004 before going on to Hudson Valley Community College.
 While there, he was a two-time all-conference performer and team captain.